“But Mummy doesn’t laugh.”

 Lately life has been hard.
 Overfull.
 Worrying.
 Rushed.
 Stressful.
 All consuming.
 Some days it’s all I can do to grit my teeth and get it done.

-None of which sounds like much fun.
-It doesn’t sound like happy.
+None of which sounds much like happy.
 And it most certainly doesn’t sound like laughter.
 And that scares me.
 I don’t want to be the sad mum, the grumpy mum, the stressed, overtired, unhappy mum.

 The mum who doesn’t laugh.